FPF member, Katie G., tweeted this great tip for finding housing on Front Porch Forum:

 If you are ever feeling lonely in one of Vermont’s rural nooks or bustling towns, a post on FPF might just do the trick!

-“If you are every feeling lonely, just post on FPF for crutches.
+“If you are ever feeling lonely, just post on FPF for crutches.
 You’ll get lots of emails and you can roam thru the valley visiting and picking them up.
 And a week later you get to visit again to return them.
 Thank you all for the offers.” • Ken F., Warren, Vt.

 Even when the world feels chaotic and life gets tough, goodness can be found in kindness among strangers.
 One Front Porch Forum member recently shared a story about finding help and reassurance in an unexpected way.